+Its methods are simple: build, retrofit, equip.
 Here is some of what our plan calls for.
-(You can read the full proposal here.)

-We must invest $1 billion into a whole home retrofit program that will make existing low-income homes safer, more comfortable and more affordable.
-We will do this by repairing the roofs and plumbing and removing toxins like lead and asbestos from 10,000 Michigan homes.
-We will fix drafty windows, remove missing insulation and electrify 20,000 Michigan homes.
-And we will enable 5,000 Michiganders to purchase solar on their property.
+We will create a whole home retrofit program that will make existing working- and middle-class homes safer, more comfortable, and more affordable.
+We will do this by repairing the roofs and plumbing and removing toxins like lead and asbestos from 20,000 Michigan homes.
+We will fix drafty windows, remove missing insulation and electrify 24,000 Michigan homes.
+We will enable 5,000 Michiganders to purchase solar on their property.
 And we will make the process of residents applying for this work through the state much simpler.

-We must provide 8,000 workers paid, on-the-job training to properly build and retrofit homes to be healthy and affordable.
-Then we want to provide bonuses to 1,000 more to stay or come to these jobs.
+We will provide 8,000 workers paid, on-the-job training to properly build and retrofit homes like those above.
+Then we want to provide retention bonuses to 1,000 more to stay or come to these jobs.
 A new training program will help contractors keep on the cutting edge of heating, cooling, and pollution prevention technology.

-You can help turn this proposal into law:
+You can help turn our proposal into law: